Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Introduction

 \subsection{Non-degenerate Killing horizons}

 By checking the formula \eqref{eq: metric at horizons} for the extended metric $g_*$, one observes that the Killing vector field

-is \emph{lightlike} at the horizons if and only if $a = 0$.
-This turns out to be exactly why the modes in the $t_*$-coordinate satisfy the useful Keldysh type equation if and only if $a = 0$.
+where $r_0 \in (r_e, r_c)$ is the unique point such that $\mu'(r_0) = 0$, is \emph{lightlike} at the horizons if and only if $a = 0$.
+This turns out to be exactly why the modes with respect to \eqref{eq: new KVF} satisfy the useful Keldysh type equation if and only if $a = 0$.
 In the Kerr(-de Sitter) spacetime, the Killing vector fields

 are lightlike at the horizons $\H_e^+$ and $\H_c^+$ (if $\Lambda > 0$), respectively.
 We show that the mode solutions with respect to \emph{these} Killing vector fields satisfy equations which are almost of Keldysh type.
 More precisely, the bicharacteristics associated to the mode equation will have the \emph{radial point structure} assumed by Galkowski-Zworski in their analytic hypoellipticity result \cite{GZ2020}*{Thm.\ 2}.
 Now, if $u$ satisfies the assumption of Theorem \ref{mainthm: K and K-dS}, then